Convento de San Pedro Mártir

-The Convento de San Pedro Mártir, is a convent located in Toledo (Castile-La Mancha, Spain).
-The Dominican convent was moved in 1407 from its location outside the walls to the houses donated by Doña Guiomar de Meneses. through its successive extensions and modifications, became one of the richest and most important convents of the city.
+The Convento de San Pedro Mártir (English: Convent of Saint Peter Martyr) is a convent located in Toledo, Spain.
+The Dominican convent was moved in 1407 from its location outside the walls to the houses donated by Doña Guiomar de Meneses.
+Through its successive extensions and modifications, it became one of the richest and most important convents in the city.